Interview by Allan Gardner

 Gang of Ducks is a multidisciplinary group established in 2013 in Turin.
 Although they most often engage in work through audio, the group’s output includes visual art, zines, vinyl releases and a number of digital projects.

-Currently based out of Turin, the Gang’s myriad of creative activities are able to exist free from the pressure put on artists and musicians in larger cities, or those with a more significant international profile.
-Browsing their releases, you’ll find an eclectic mix of styles and methods of production – as well as a visible and significant adherence to the consideration of electronic music as a conceptual framework for exploration or research.
-This way of working allows for an organic, fluid evolution, both in terms of the creative output and the artists and projects that they engage with.
+Currently based out of Turin, the Gang’s myriad of creative activities can exist free from the pressure put on artists and musicians in larger cities or those with a more significant international profile.
+Browsing their releases, you’ll find an eclectic mix of styles and production methods – as well as a visible and significant adherence to the consideration of electronic music as a conceptual framework for exploration or research.
+This way of working allows for an organic, fluid evolution in terms of the creative output and the artists and projects they engage with.

-Their description of working from Turin reminds me of the stickers you see around Berlin – “support your local antifa, don’t move here” – for anyone engaged in cultural production outside of their nation’s capital (myself included) this willingness to build from outside that position has a profound effect on the way output manifests.
-Looking inward, seeing creativity and talent within your periphery and seeking to uplift and nurture it is at the core of the process, as well as the output of Gang of Ducks.
+Their description of working from Turin reminds me of the stickers you see around Berlin – “support your local Antifa, don’t move here” – for anyone engaged in cultural production outside of their nation’s capital (myself included), this willingness to build from outside that position has a profound effect on the way output manifests.
+Looking inward, seeing creativity and talent within your periphery and seeking to uplift and nurture it is at the core of the process and the output of Gang of Ducks.

-If you’re hearing about the label for the first time, their Bandcamp is an easy place to get lost for a few hours.
-I’d recommend starting with Camarades Breton (S/T); the record functions as a meditative exercise in the relationship between opposing forces, providing the listener with space through repetition, as well as the opportunity to consider composition as a metaphor for conflict.
+If you’re hearing about the label for the first time, Bandcamp is an easy place to get lost for a few hours.
+I’d recommend starting with Camarades Breton (S/T); the record functions as a meditative exercise in the relationship between opposing forces, providing the listener with space through repetition and the opportunity to consider composition as a metaphor for conflict.

-For our audience not so familiar with your work, who is behind Gang of ducks?
+For our audience unfamiliar with your work, who is behind Gang of Ducks?

-A: We started the Gang Of Ducks project as a big family, trying to keep it as open as possible and letting many people in.
-In time the operating circle has narrowed down, and at the moment, we are 3 people at the helm, though still keeping our definition of open circuit and often working with collaborators and friends.
+A: We started the Gang Of Ducks project as a big family, trying to keep it open and letting many people in.
+In time the operating circle has narrowed down, and at the moment, we are 3 people at the helm, though still keeping our definition of an open circuit and often working with collaborators and friends.

-S: Yes, now the core team is made of me, releasing under the Sabla moniker, Alessio, who has recently done a record with Anna Homler and also has releases as XIII, and Francesco, releasing as Oddgrad.
+S: Yes, now the core team is made of me, releasing under the Sabla moniker Alessio, who has recently done a record with Anna Homler and also has released as XIII, and Francesco, releasing as Oddgrad.
 Besides the music output, the label also operates in the fields of visual projects, performance and more.

 What have been (or maybe are) the main challenges of running the labels?

 A: Running a label is always adventurous.
-Respecting the ethos of the label, meeting deadlines, maintaining relationships with the distribution and taking the time for parallel projects is a great challenge, but after a few years, you begin to get carried away, and everything flows more fluidly
+Respecting the label’s ethos, meeting deadlines, maintaining relationships with the distribution and taking the time for parallel projects is a great challenges.
+Still, after a few years, you begin to get carried away, and everything flows more fluidly.

 F: I think the main challenge has always been time, dealing with the label’s schedule, both internally and externally.
 Running a label that is not only a label requires so much time, and we are constantly trying to balance this aspect.
-Sometimes challenges emerge along the path; some of them are inspirational while some others are a proper pain in the ass.
+Sometimes challenges emerge along the path; some are inspirational, while others are a pain in the ass.

-Regarding the musical side of the project, what’s the direction you would like to see it taking?
+Regarding the musical side of the project, what direction would you like to see it taking?

 A: We’ve released some music that seems extremely direct to us, but we’ve also realised that sometimes some messages we wanted to pass along didn’t quite break the wall.
 We are taking care of the emotional side related to the expression of making music; we want this to be clearly noted in future releases